 MESSAGE FROM THE PRESIDENT

 I often ask myself and my fellow Portuguese community as to what it means to be Portuguese.
 To me, it means to help create a community that is inclusive and dynamic, that allows us not only to be Portuguese, but also create conditions where we can flourish and aspire to be better within our community.
-We should not be afraid or embarrassed to show our Portugalidade--be it in identifying ourselves as Portuguese in the 2020 Census, using symbolism such as a Portugal decal/bumper sticker, or even with the RI Day of Portugal plate.
-It's important to know who we are and where we came from, and to show the world that we are proud of our roots.
+We should not be afraid or embarrassed to show our Portugalidade--be it using symbolism such as a Portugal decal/bumper sticker, or even with the RI Day of Portugal plate.
+It's important to know who we are and remind ourselves of where we came from, and to show the world that we are proud of our roots.
 Sometimes being Portuguese can be difficult, as the world doesn't understand that we have a different perspective, we are passive in many ways, strong in promoting and living our values, and hardworking, We have a history rich and full of so much, and we contributed to the development and different ideas to other cultures.
 Yes, we have made some mistakes along the history timeline, but hasn't everyone else?
 What does being Portuguese mean to you?

 We are people that is respected with a very old DNA.
 A people that is resilient, stubborn, one that exists with passion, resists, and persists constantly.
 We have the right to be proud of ourselves and not forget that there is still so much to do.
 We live in a country, the United States, that welcomes us, gives us endless opportunities, and allows us to show our ethnicity with freedom.

-The 2020 organizing committee is excited and looking forward to another fun, successful and memorable calendar of events.
+The 2022 organizing committee is excited and looking forward to another fun, successful and memorable calendar of events.
 Our main event is the Portuguese Heritage Festival, “Dia de Portugal” arraial, which will take place on June 12, 13, and 14 at the Bank of Newport City Center.
-The weekend’s celebration begins on June 12 with the Day of Portugal opening ceremony at the Rhode Island State House.
+The weekend’s celebration begins on June 10 with the Day of Portugal opening ceremony at the Rhode Island State House.
 The weekend will have live entertainment, dance, and food.
-On June 14, the official RI Day of Portugal will commence with the traditional parade representing Portuguese clubs, schools, businesses, and groups from across the state, stepping off from the RI State House and ending at the Bank Newport City Center, where the festival will continue with more live entertainment, food, and fun for the whole family.
+On June 11 and 12, the official RI Day of Portugal festival will commence with the traditional parade representing Portuguese clubs, schools, businesses, and groups from across the state, stepping off from the RI State House and ending at the Bank Newport City Center, where the festival will continue with more live entertainment, food, and fun for the whole family.
 A spectacular torch procession is scheduled to take place at sunset to highlight the festivities.

 I humbly ask the help of all clubs, associations and organizations, as we work together as volunteers to make this 43rd celebration of Day of Portugal in Rhode Island our very best yet.
 Together we can promote “Portuguese history, language and culture” by raising the Portuguese “torch” high and keeping it lit for future generations.